 Part of the allure of Hoi An is its vibrancy.
 There is a charm to the mixing of its old world history and architecture with its still-lively markets, filled with locals and visitors alike.
 But step away from the city center by degrees, and by degrees you find a quieter – though no less vibrant – pulse.

-Perhaps nowhere is this more apparent than Cam Kim Island.
 Only a short bike ride separates Cam Kim Island from An Hoi Islet, but after traversing the narrow bridge that spans the Thu Bon River it feels like you have ridden hours into the countryside.
-Automobiles are prohibited from crossing here, so the congested streets of the town give way to a slow trickle of bikes and motorbikes that eventually peters out in the expansive rice paddies and corn fields that separate the island’s scattered hamlets.
+The streets of the town give way to a slow trickle of bikes and motorbikes that eventually peters out into the expansive rice paddies and corn fields that separate the island’s scattered hamlets.
 If you have the time, then you could easily spend a day losing yourself in this bucolic setting.
-But for those with a tighter itinerary, there are some highlights that you ought not to miss.
+But for those with a tighter itinerary, there are two highlights that you ought not miss.

 Rice Paper Making

-Hang a left at the very end of the bridge onto Thon Thanh Nhi and follow till you see a small shrine and a sign ‘Cau Cam Kim’ (Cam Kim Bridge).
-Then turn right down a lane to a wider road where on the corner you’ll see something not marked on your maps – sheets of rice paper drying in the sun, leaning against a bright mint wall.
-Here, with any luck, a kindly man will come out and usher you inside, but even if there is no one around don’t be bashful – step right inside and prepare to lose track of time as you observe and then try your hand at grinding rice flour with a heavy old mill stone, firing a skillet and cooking rice cakes, and perhaps best of all, trying the fruits of your labor and some additional treats over a cup of tea with a couple that is still cooking up delicious rice cake dishes the old-fashioned way.
-If you haven’t tried bahn beo, then you’re in for a special treat.
+Just at the end of the bridge, make a left onto Thon Thanh Nhi and follow till you see a small shrine and a sign ‘Cau Cam Kim’ (Cam Kim Bridge).
+Then turn right down a lane to a wider road where on the corner you might see something not marked on your maps – sheets of rice paper drying in the sun, leaning against a bright mint wall.

-A short bike ride southeast from this unassuming house on Cam Kim Island is the ferry dock and a small market with local handicrafts and other knickknacks.
+A short bike ride southeast from the Cam Kim Bridge is the ferry dock and a small market with local handicrafts and other knickknacks.
 At night the area around this market tends to fill with people ferrying over from town and has a more lively feel to it.
 During the day it is relatively quiet but nearby a number of fascinating small boat yards beckon.
-I saw coracle boats and even larger fishing vessels being hauled out of the water by an ancient winch and some newly repaired boats being returned to the water.
-I was also lucky enough to catch builders working on a new boat, the smell of fresh timber and sawdust heavy in the air.
-The workers here were pleasant and greeted me with ‘hellos’ and waves, so don’t be too shy.
+See coracle boats and even larger fishing vessels being hauled out of the water by an ancient winches and newly repaired boats being returned to the water.
+Builders working on a new boats is also a common sight, the smell of fresh timber and sawdust heavy in the air.
+The workers here are pleasant and greet visitors with ‘hellos’ and waves, so don’t be too shy.